LeeDoor/game_webserver/docs/matchmaking_system.md

 ##  classes
 * **IQueueManager** - interface provides all options that database communicator should have. using this class, [api handler](http_handler.md) and matchmaking_balancer interacts with the queue.
 * **QueueManagerRedis** - child of **IQueueManager**. provides realization for that interface for redis database.
-* **MatchmakingBallancer** - class for balancing players in queue and creating matches for them.
+* **MatchmakingBalancer** - class for balancing players in queue and creating matches for them.
 ## graph
 ```mermaid
 ---